A $\delta f$ PIC method with Forward-Backward Lagrangian reconstructions: Abstract

 \section{Abstract}

-In this note we describe a $\df$ particle method where the bulk density is periodically remapped on a coarse spline grid using a Forward-Backward Lagrangian (FBL) approach.
-We describe the method in the case of an electrostatic PIC scheme and validate its qualitative properties using a classical two-stream instability subject to a uniform oscillating drive.
+In this work we describe a $\df$ particle simulation method where the bulk density is periodically remapped on a coarse spline grid using a Forward-Backward Lagrangian (FBL) approach.
+This method is designed to handle plasma regimes where the densities strongly deviate from their initial state and may evolve into general profiles.
+We describe the method in the case of an electrostatic particle-in-cell scheme and validate its qualitative properties using a classical two-stream instability subject to a uniform oscillating drive.